 I am Principal Investigator/Director of the Environmental Performance Measurement Program at the Yale Center for Environmental Law and Policy and Post-doctoral Associate in the Urbanization and Global Change group at the Yale School of Forestry and Environmental Studies in New Haven, CT.
-My research focuses on environmental performance measurement and data-driven approaches to environmental policy-making and governance.
-These “data-driven” or “evidenced- based” methods include the development of performance indicators and metrics to make sense of environmental trends, patterns, and progress.
+My research applies data-driven approaches to inform environmental decision-making and policy.
+These methods include the development of performance indicators and metrics to make sense of environmental trends, patterns, and progress.
 They also include the application of geospatial technologies such as remote sensing to map environmental change and performance.
 I am also interested in how data-driven and information-based governance can work to increase transparency and decision-making for multiple actors and institutions.
-You can read more about my dissertation, teaching, and research.
+You can read more about my research, publications, dissertation, and teaching.

 Before Yale, I worked as a Research Analyst in the Climate Change and Energy Program at a non-profit environmental think tank in Washington, D.C. called the World Resources Institute.
 At WRI, I worked on a project called The Greenhouse Gas Protocol, an initiative that has worked to harmonize greenhouse gas accounting and reporting standards.
 Specifically, I helped to implement voluntary greenhouse gas accounting and reporting programs for businesses in developing countries, including Mexico, Brazil, the Philippines, South Korea, China, and India.
 I also managed our projects in China, as well as our communication and outreach.
 It was a fantastic job, and I still maintain close contact with colleagues at WRI, particularly through networks like ChinaFAQs: The Network for Climate and Energy Information.
 You can read more about this work by clicking here.